Doris McIntosh Webb (1930 to 2016) and Great Grandson Jacob Gier

-Amy Webb-Burke graduated from Virginia Intermont College with a B.A. degree in Equine Studies and Psychology.
+Amy Webb-Walker graduated from Virginia Intermont College with a B.A. degree in Equine Studies and Psychology.
 Amy worked as assistant instructor to the Equine Director of Virginia Intermont College.
 Amy has 25 years experience as a Professional Equestrian, showing hunt seat, side-saddle, and training horses and riders for the show ring.

 Amy co-authored the book “You're on Stage!”
 (Image Etiquette, Branding and Style) on the Do’s and Don’ts of Social Etiquettes.

 Alan Webb attended Geneva College as Biology major.
 Then he became a Department of Defense Bases government contractor.
 He started his own company doing renovation projects on the Albany Marine Core Logistic Base in Albany, Georgia.
 Before he retired, his last project was a fire station in Panamá City, Florida for the Navy.
 Alan is now back in college part time finishing his Biology major.

 Alan, having restored several historical buildings in York, Pennsylvania and in Georgia is currently serving as a consultant on construction in the restoration of The Historical Institute Building at the National Beagle Club in Aldie, Virginia.

 It’s morning at the Ebenezer House; the first thing you notice you are being awaken with mouth watering aromas wafting up the stairs and into your room and it only gets better from there on!